-Rita provides tailor-made Brain-Based presentations and workshops to clinicians, educators and parents.
+Rita provides tailor-made webinar and in-person presentations and workshops to clinicians, educators and parents.

-She also creates workshops linking Neuroscience with a variety of topics, such as managing stress, understanding social relationships, and on ways to increase wellness in order to maximise performance for students, adolescents and adults in various domains including education, psychology and allied health and the medical and legal professions.
-Please see www.in-ed.com.au for more details with regard to the Institute for Neuroscience and Education and the 2020 Australasian Conference, presentations and workshops.
+She also creates workshops linking Neuroscience research with a variety of topics, such as managing stress, understanding social relationships, and on ways to increase wellness in order to maximise performance for students, adolescents and adults in various domains including education, psychology and allied health and the medical and legal professions.
+Please see www.in-ed.com.au for more details with regard to the Institute for Neuroscience and Education.

 Neuroscience and Deep Learning for Early Years